LongJohnCoder/scheme.forth.jl/README.md

 scheme.forth.jl
 ---------------

-A hobby scheme implementation for FORTH 83.
+A hobby scheme interpreter for FORTH 83.
 Specifically it is targeted at [forth.jl](http://github.com/tgvaughan/forth.jl) which is an implementation of FORTH on top of [Julia](http://www.julialang.org), hence the name.
 At the moment it is a fairly direct port of Peter Micheaux's [Bootstrap